Oscar's Oasis

 Oscar's Oasis (known as Oscar & Co in French) is an animated comedy television series consisting of 78 7-minute episodes.
-It was produced by TeamTO and Tuba Entertainment, in co-production with Cake Entertainment and Synergy Media with the participation of TF1, Canal+ Family, Télétoon+, EBS, BENEX, and Carrimages 5, and the support of National Center of Cinematography and the moving image (CNC), the Rhône-Alpes Region, the Poitou-Charentes region and Korea Creative Content Agency (KOCCA).
+It was produced by TeamTO and Tuba Entertainment, in co-production with Cake Entertainment and Synergy Media, with the participation of TF1, Canal+ Family, Télétoon+, EBS, BENEX, and Carrimages 5, and the support of National Center of Cinematography and the moving image (CNC), the Rhône-Alpes Region, the Poitou-Charentes region and Korea Creative Content Agency (KOCCA).
 Although the series contains no dialogue, it features the voices of Marie Facundo, Sly Johnson, Martial Le Minoux and Jérémy Prevost.
 The show takes heavy inspiration from the Wile E. Coyote and Road Runner shorts from the Golden age of American animation.

-Originally, the series started out as a short called Oasis, which then later became a series that was called Ooohhh Asis, and was composed of seven one-minute-and-a-half episodes, which were broadcast on 26 March 2008 from TF1.
+Originally, the series started out as a short called Oasis, which then later became a series that was called Ooohhh Asis, and was composed of seven one-minute-and-a-half episodes, which were broadcast on 26 March 2008 from TF1 and in 2009 on Nickelodeon.

 Oscar's Oasis debuted in its new format at the 2010 MIPTV Media Market.
-The series premiered on Canal+ and Canal+ Family in September 2010, and was broadcast on TF1 since late summer 2011.
+The series premiered on Canal+ and Canal+ Family in September 2010, and has been broadcast on TF1 since late summer 2011.
 In July 2011, the series was released on the Nintendo 3DS in 3D.
 The show started airing on Gulli on July 2, 2019.